Garnish & Gather

 Meet Natalie Keng!

-Natalie Keng (aka the Sauce Maven) is the creative mind behind Atlanta's Chinese Southern Belle and Global Hearth.
+Natalie Keng (aka The Sauce Maven) is the creative mind behind Atlanta's Global Hearth.
 Her bottled sauces, recipes, classes, and more bring people together at the intersection of Southern American and Chinese American cuisines.
-You've likely seen Natalie's sauces in our local market or featured in our meal kits before.
-We are thrilled to have a very special recipe from her on our menu right now: Bao Buns celebrating the Lunar New Year!
-This year the Lunar New Year officially begins on January 29th, but traditionally the holiday is celebrated all month long.
-We asked Natalie a few questions about Chinese Southern Belle and the Lunar New Year–keep reading to learn more!
+You've likely seen Natalie's sauces in our grocery offerings or featured in our meal kits before.

-Tell us about Chinese Southern Belle and Global Hearth!
+Tell us about Global Hearth!

 Global Hearth: Cooking Up a Better World allows for diverse offerings, including my first book, a cookbook-memoir.
 I have a master's degree from Harvard Kennedy School and now I'm the Sauce Maven but at heart, my vision and inspiration are unchanged-- a small business that brings people together around food and culture, supports local food, healthy people and planet, and gives back to the community.